Pacifica Foundation: Other Pacifica programming: 2000–2006

-The Pacifica network, in addition to extensive community-based productions at its various stations around the United States, also featured a daily newscast Free Speech Radio News from 2003 to 2013.
-FSRN was a radio program founded by Pacifica Reporters Against Censorship, a group of mostly Pacifica Network News reporters who went on strike against the Pacifica board policies of the late 1990s.
-FSRN was primarily funded by Pacifica, and includes headlines and news features produced by reporters based around the U.S. and in scores of countries around the world.
+The Pacifica network, in addition to extensive community-based productions at its various stations around the United States, also featured a daily half-hour radio newscast called Free Speech Radio News (FSRN) from 2003 to 2013.
+FSRN was founded by Pacifica Reporters Against Censorship, a group of mostly Pacifica Network News reporters who went on strike against the Pacifica national board's policies of the late 1990s.

+FSRN was primarily funded by Pacifica, and included headlines and news features produced by reporters based around the U.S. and in scores of countries around the world.
 In September 2013, the board of directors of FSRN issued a lay-off notice to all staff, and confirmed that their last broadcast would take place on September 27, 2013.
 The board cited financial difficulties as the reason for the decision.

 In 2006, Pacifica added two new national programs: From the Vault from the Pacifica Radio Archives, a weekly program that thematically repackages archival material, making it relevant to contemporary listeners; and Informativo Pacifica, based at KPFK in Los Angeles, a daily Spanish-language newscast that includes reporters from the U.S. and many Latin American countries.